NateWr/food-and-drink-menu/readme.txt

 == Changelog ==

+= 1.2 (2014-02-12) =
+* Add a POT file for easier language translations
+* Add support for displaying menu title and content when using a shortcode
+* Add support for menu footers to display legal notices or other content

 = 1.1.4 (2014-02-07) =
 * Fix PHP error notice that appeared if an empty section was rendered (h/t [Remco Verweij](https://github.com/verweijder) for reporting)